 Please also note our Terms of Service

-XCoding Labs, LLC. (“We”, or “Us”), is a corporation organized under the laws of the state of California, USA, that operates Code-Inspector.com, a SaaS website (the “Platform”).
+XCoding Labs, Inc. (“We”, or “Us”), is a corporation organized under the laws of the state of Delaware, USA, that operates Code-Inspector.com, a SaaS website (the “Platform”).

 Your privacy is extremely important to us and it is our policy to respect it regarding any information we may collect from you across our platform.